Show the R package imports

 Cons:

-Polynomial regression imposes a global structure on the nonlinear function; an alternative is to use step functions.
+Polynomial regression imposes a global structure on the nonlinear function; a simple alternative is to use step functions.

 1 1 0 0